 It is quite common for a number of different buildings to be constructed under one building contract (for example one contract might encompass an apartment block, and an office development as well as a leisure facility).
-In structuring the cost analysis for the contract works, consideration should also be given to how data is represented for each of the multiple buildings, i.e. whether data is grouped into one analysis or whether it is split.
-Where surveyors choose to split it between buildings, they should think carefully about how to address elements which commonly serve the different building types, such as access roads, incoming services, preliminaries, site preparation, and demolition, etc. It may also be prudent to allocate the cost of these pro-rata based on value, the GIA for each building and, if the information exists, the quantities for each building.
+In structuring the cost analysis for the contract works, consideration should also be given to how data is represented for each of the multiple buildings, whether data is grouped into one analysis or whether it is split (note: BCIS considers that each building within a project should be analysed separately as good practice if the information is to be reused).
+Where surveyors choose to split it between buildings, they should think carefully about how to address elements which commonly serve the different building types, such as access roads, incoming services, preliminaries, site preparation, and demolition, etc. It may also be prudent to allocate the cost of these prorata based on value, the Gross Internal Area for each building and, if the information exists, the quantities for each building.
 Alternatively, they could be kept as a completely separate cost element.